KinveyApps/KinveyConfReg/README.md

  * header.png (header image, 1024 x 72)
  * body.png (background image, 1024 x 672)

+This sample application is designed for iOS 5+, and uses storyboards and ARC.

 This Application is licensed under Apache License 2.0.